|

 Taupo Volcanic Zone and Coromandel Peninsula.

-I split my time between
+I split my time

 Director of the Geothermal Institute, University of Auckland.